Conductor, Symphony Orchestras

 Conductor, Sinfonietta Strings

-David Petersons currently directs the Orchestra Program at Wheaton Christian Grammar School.
+David Petersons worked with Sinfornietta Strings for the past two years until he relocated to New Hampshire.
+He also thought at the Orchestra Program at Wheaton Christian Grammar School.
 He received a Bachelors of Music Education from Wheaton College in 2012.
 His conducting mentors and violin teachers have included Dan Sommerville, Paul Wiens, Lee Joiner, Paul Vanderwerf, and Cornelius Chiu of the Chicago Symphony Orchestra.
 Mr. Petersons has performed with the DuPage Symphony Orchestra, the Chicagoland Educator Orchestra, and the Elmhurst Symphony Orchestra, and soloed with the ESO in 2017.
 In addition to performing and conducting, he holds a Master’s Degree of Music Education through the VanderCook College of Music.

 Following a visit to Prince Edward Island in 2015, Mr. Petersons has pursued learning and arranging Canadian fiddle music for orchestra and string quartet.
 He is a member of NAfME (National Association for Music Education) and ASTA (American String Teachers Association).
 Mr. Petersons lives in Wheaton, IL with his wife, Carmen, and their daughter, Lydia.
 When not involved in music, he enjoys woodworking and being active outside.